Grade0/DM-I/README.md

 ## About the project

-In this project consists in analyzing with data mining tools the problem of forecasting high seismic bumps in a coal mine.
+This project consists in analyzing with data mining tools the problem of forecasting high seismic bumps in a coal mine.
 The project is divided in four parts as follow:

 - Data Understanding & Preparation
 - Clustering